Fighting for the future of freshwater in Canterbury

 Freshwater in Canterbury is currently regulated under the Canterbury Land and Water Regional Plan (CLWRP) under the Resource Management Act (RMA).
 In 2013 the Canterbury Regional Council introduced new nutrient management rules for farming across the region.
 As part of these, the plan (the CLWRP) introduced a new rule which allowed the resulting nitrogen pollution of freshwater.

-We are challenging this rule in court.
-We believe this rule should never have been put in place without an assessment under s 70 of the RMA which requires the regulator to be satisfied that significant adverse effects on aquatic life are not likely to arise.
+To have fulfilled their obligations under section 70, Environment Canterbury needed to be satisfied that significant adverse effects on aquatic life are not likely to arise.
 Our case is that Environment Canterbury (ECan) failed to do this, hence we are arguing that the pollution rule is unlawful.

 To improve freshwater management in Canterbury, we are seeking an order quashing the rule and declarations about what the law requires of regulators in applying s 70 of the RMA.